 Expunging your criminal record is important even if you were never convicted of a crime.
 Essentially, any arrest, even those that result in a “not guilty,” “non-conviction,” or “nolle prosse,” can still have a negative impact such as when a potential employer does a background check on you.
 Also, criminal convictions often carry greater consequences that may haunt people for their entire lives.
-So, for the benefit of all of those who want to keep their record “clean,” here is an overview of expungement of criminal records in South Carolina.
+So, for the benefit of all of those who want to keep their record “clean,” here is an overview of the expungement of criminal records in South Carolina.

-What is an Expungement in South Carolina?
+What is an Expungement in SC?

 An expungement is a court order that commands state agencies to destroy records.
 After an expungement order is signed by a judge and circulated to the appropriate agencies, any municipal, county, or state law enforcement agency must destroy the arrest and booking record, files, mug shots, and fingerprints of the person charged.
 There are some exceptions to this rule, but, generally, an expungement erases all evidence of the charge.
 The FBI will still have a record, but the FBI’s database is only accessible to a very limited number of people and is not an issue for most people.